arduino/docs-content/content/arduino-cloud/10.education/02.templates/content.md

 Below the `Import Button`, you can find information on how many [Things](https://docs.arduino.cc/arduino-cloud/cloud-interface/things), [Variables](https://docs.arduino.cc/arduino-cloud/cloud-interface/variables) and [Dashboards](https://docs.arduino.cc/arduino-cloud/cloud-interface/dashboard-widgets) are associated with this template.
 The Arduino Cloud platform will handle the creation of these IoT components along with setting up the device and network for the selected template.

 ***Note: with a Free Plan a user can only have two Things at same time.
 When you already have two Things, you won't be able to click on IMPORT TEMPLATE.
-To avoid this you could choose to upgrade your Cloud plan or manually delete an existing Thing***
+To avoid this you could choose to upgrade your Cloud plan or manually delete an existing Thing.***

 ![Template creation](assets/template-creation.png)